TAIsRich/chuwa0116/ShortQuestions/hw2.md

 ## 15. Refer coding folder.

 ## 16. What are Queue interface implementations and what are the differences and when to use what?
+The Queue interface is a part of the Java Collection Framework and provides a mechanism for holding multiple elements prior to processing.
+Some common implementations include:
+- LinkedList: FIFO
+- PriorityQueue: Heap
+- ArrayDeque: Double ended queue

+Choose what to use based on different scenarios, if you need heap, use PriorityQueue, if just FIFO, linkedlist queue.